Social issues to dominate Georgia’s election-year legislative session

 But some lawmakers want to pursue legislation that mirrors a Texas law that allows private citizens to sue anyone involved in facilitating abortions.

-The theory, often called CRT, became the central issue of Virginia’s close gubernatorial race last year, driving out voters and pushing Republican candidate Glenn Youngkin over the top.
+The theory, often called CRT, became the central issue of Virginia’s close gubernatorial race last year, pushing Republican Glenn Youngkin over the top.
 The coursework isn’t taught in Georgia k-12 schools but critics assert its tenets are.

-Ralston said he’s prepared for any political grandstanding that might arise this year and doesn’t plan to let it get in the way of a successful session.
+Ralston said he’s prepared for any political grandstanding that might arise this year.

 “It’s not going to make it hard for me to get my work done — the work of the House,” he said.
 “And if this thing gets kind of silly, we can always tune it out in our minds.”